The ABS executive

 Lindy has been on the executive of the ABS for longer than she can remember and continues to be passionate about the ABS and the conservation of bats more broadly.
 She gets great satisfaction and enjoyment out of helping graduate research students and has co-supervised over 20 projects on bats.
 She also loves talking to community groups about bats and changing attitudes and perceptions.
 She is employed as a principal research scientist with the Victorian Department of Environment, Land, Water and Planning, at the Arthur Rylah Institute for Environmental Research, undertaking and managing research projects on threatened species, including bats, to improve their management and conservation.

-Secretary - Diana Prada
+Secretary - Kirsty Myron

 Treasurer - Joanna Haddock